 If education is your goal, then an EdD is the right degree for you.
 The EdD in Educational Psychology from Regent University aims to help you better understand students’ diverse learning styles so you can foster a successful environment for everyone.
 With the use of technology and grounded in Christian tradition, you’ll be able to impact the lives of students of any age.

-The core curriculum blends includes data-driven decision making, motivational development, and qualitative data analysis with cultural influence and a Christian worldview.
+The core curriculum blends data-driven decision-making, motivational development, and qualitative data analysis with cultural influence and a Christian worldview.
 The majority of the curriculum is delivered online.
 It requires a minimum of 66 credits to complete, each eight weeks in length.
 The anticipated length of the program, including dissertation defense, is five years.

 Liberty University